How to Access Files on USB Stick Using iPhone

 Using the Apple Files App to Access the Flash Drive

-1. Connect the USB stick to the adapter.
+- Connect the USB stick to the adapter.

-2. Insert the adapter into the iPhone's Lightning port.
+- Insert the adapter into the iPhone's Lightning port.

-3. Open the Files app and navigate to the location of your USB stick.
+- Open the Files app and navigate to the location of your USB stick.

-4. Now you can view, copy, move or delete files as you want.
+- Now you can view, copy, move or delete files as you want.

-Third Party Applications for Greater Flexibility
+Third-Party Applications for Greater Flexibility

-If you're looking for more advanced features or a different user interface, there are numerous third-party applications that offer additional options for accessing your files.
+If you're looking for more advanced features or a different user interface, there are numerous third-party apps that offer additional options for accessing your files.
 These apps can offer features like automatic photo transfer, ZIP file management, and compatibility with a variety of file formats.

 Use the Apple Files App to Access USB Flash Drives on iPhone

-If you're looking to access the contents of a USB stick from your iPhone, Apple's Files app is probably the simplest and most convenient solution.
-Natively integrated into the iOS operating system, this application has received support for external storage devices starting from the iOS 13 version.
-It is capable of reading sticks formatted with file systems such as FAT, FAT32, exFAT and APFS, and from the iOS 16 version, also in NTFS (read only).
+If you're trying to access the contents of a USB flash drive from your iPhone, Apple's Files app is probably the simplest and most convenient solution.
+Natively integrated into the iOS operating system, this app has received support for external storage devices since iOS 13.
+It can read flash drives formatted with file systems such as FAT, FAT32, exFAT, and APFS, and since iOS 16, also in NTFS (read-only).

 How to Use Apple's Files App